Micronesia entry requirements for Singapore passport holders

 Valid passport

-Your Singapore passport needs to be valid for the full duration of your stay in Micronesia.
-Airlines at Changi may ask to see your passport validity before boarding.
+Your Singapore passport needs to be valid for the entire time you plan to stay in Micronesia.
+Airlines at Changi may ask to see your passport before boarding — have it ready at check-in.

 Required